Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 This specific itinerary focuses mainly on island-hopping in the Mamanucas and Yasawas with a few spare days to do some extra activities in or around the main islands.

 Island-hopping is very easy to do.
-In fact, I would say that it’s the easiest way to explore Fiji.
-You can find out everything you need to know about how to do it here.
+I would say that it’s the easiest way to explore Fiji.

 Fiji Day 1: Arrive in Nadi

-Palm trees at Bamboo Travellers hostel in Fiji
+Palm trees at Bamboo Travellers hostel in Nadi, Fiji.

 My favourite place to stay is Bamboo Backpackers a budget-friendly hostel (although it does have private rooms) by the beach.

-The hostel is a fantastic launchpad for your island-hopping adventure because they provide you with free transfers to Port Denarau.
+The hostel is a fantastic launchpad for your island-hopping adventure because it provides you with free transfers to Port Denarau.

 It’s also very easy to get there from the airport because they have a free shuttle to pick you up and they can arrange a taxi to take you back.

-If you have a bit of time to spend after your flight there are plenty of activities to enjoy at Bamboo Travellers.
+If you have a bit of time to spend after your flight there are plenty of activities to enjoy at Bamboo Backpackers.

 Fiji Day 2: Get to know Viti Levu